Older Adults & those living in Residential Aged Care

 Referral to Palliative Care for People Living in Residential Aged Care Facility

-The GRPCC is partnering with the Gippsland Primary Health Care Network (GPHN) in a review project to continue to improve access to specialist palliative care services for people with complex palliative care needs residing in Residential Aged Care Homes (RACH).
-This project is underway and is reviewing pathways that were originally developed in 2017-18.
-Project will complete in June 2024.
+The GRPCC is partnering with the Gippsland Primary Health Care Network (GPHN) in a review project to continue to improve access to specialist palliative care services for people with complex palliative care needs residing in Residential Aged Care Homes (RACH) and developed a referral pathway from RACHs in Gippsland to their local palliative care services.

-Click the relevant link below to view the 2017-18 Palliative Care referral pathway for your area or the updated 2024 version that has been completed
+Click the relevant link below to view the Palliative Care referral pathway for your area or explanatory video.

 Palliative Care Referral Pathway for RACHs in South Gippsland (2024) - (explanatory video)